getsolus/solus-site.github.io/content/blog/2018/02/2018-02-15-exploring-solus-architecture/index.md

 In this post we'll be exploring the Solus architecture, going over some of the key differences separating it from other projects.
 Do note this is a technical article, and doesn't encompass **every** area of Solus for the sake of brevity.
 <!--more-->

 One of the driving aims of Solus is to provide a stable rolling release Linux distribution with a focus on the desktop.
 On the surface this may sound trivial, but how do we sustain that over time?
-In a nut shell, our tools and processes are extensions of our philosophy, and enable us to continously deliver.
+In a nut shell, our tools and processes are extensions of our philosophy, and enable us to continuously deliver.

 Importantly, one should remember that Solus 1 looked absolutely nothing like what we describe below.
 In fact, Solus 1.0 was intended to be a statically versioned, classic distribution, which has since significantly evolved over time into a fully fledged rolling distribution.
 This article will help you understand exactly how we got to this point, and highlights the invisible parts that make Solus what it is.
 Lastly, we're not claiming to be perfect!
 There are other areas to attack, and we continue to evolve, and hope that our approach in tackling these issues may be useful to projects outside of Solus, be it code or just philosophy.